karmats/home-dash/README.md

 ### Home alarm status

 Status for your house sector alarm.
+Activates partial alarm when touching the house.

 ## Available Scripts